emberjs/rfcs/text/0000-named-blocks-and-yields.md

 function with many configuration parameters will always be less flexible, maintainable, and reusable than logic contained in many atomic functions.

-In Ember components we achieve composability by passing blocks that call other components.
+In Ember components, we achieve composability by passing blocks that call other components.
 Configurability, on the other hand, is achieved by passing attributes and positional parameters.
-Flexibility in high-level Ember UI components is determined by the variability of rendered content that can be achieved by a single component.
+Flexibility, in high-level Ember UI components, is determined by the variability of rendered content that can be achieved by a single component.
 Limiting block passing to a single, un-named block means we can only *wrap* the passed block in content, rather than arbitrarily compose content with multiple passed blocks of content.
 This leads to things like conditionally rendering some content based on